Amaan-Uddin/User-Authentication-System/README.md

 - **User Identification:** Register and authenticate users using their email addresses.
 - **Access Control:** Grant authorized access to protected resources based on user authentication.
 - **Secure Communication:** Implement secure communication protocols (e.g., HTTPS) to protect user credentials and sensitive data.
+- **OAuth2 Integration:** Allow users to sign in using their Google accounts via OAuth2 authentication.

 ## Tech Stack